Hegde0209/angular-styleguide/README.md

   }
   ```

   Notice that the important stuff is scattered in the preceding example.
 In the example below, notice that the important stuff is up top.
-For example, the members bound to the controller such as `vm.avengers` and `vm.title`.
+For example, the members bound to the controller such as `avengersVm.avengers` and `avengersVm.title`.
 The implementation details are down below.
 This is just easier to read.

   ```javascript
   /*